UX Study

 These were high-value improvements—but came with major performance costs due to the way our search backend handled indexing and result rendering

-Search area
+Search inputs

 Search results